bartlettroscoe/container_env_setup/add_user_container_build/README.md

 `<existing-user>` instead of `${USER}` above.
 In this case, the only effect will be to set the default user as `<existing-user>`.

-NOTE: For Trilinos container there is a user `runner` that has UID:GID = 1000:1000.
+NOTE: For Trilinos container images there is a user `runner` that has UID:GID = 1000:1000.
 And on WSL systems, you user is likely also UID:GID = 1000:000.
 In this case, you pass in `${USER}`.